kazemf78/llm-unreliable-tool-preferences/README.md

 ---

 This repository contains the code and data for our study on how natural language descriptions can bias tool selection behavior in large language models (LLMs) under tool-calling protocols (e.g., MCP, OpenAI function calling).
-It extends the [BFCL framework](https://github.com/ShishirPatil/gorilla/tree/main/berkeley-function-call-leaderboard) with:
+It extends [BFCL](https://github.com/ShishirPatil/gorilla/tree/main/berkeley-function-call-leaderboard) with:

 - New **description optimization** modes
 - A complete **modification + generation + evaluation pipeline**